lucafabbri/Lifter/README.md

 ### Our First Mission: `IHostedService` in UI Frameworks

-The first packages in the Lifter ecosystem tackle a significant challenge: seamlessly integrating and managing `IHostedService` instances in environments like .NET MAUI.
+The first packages in the Lifter ecosystem tackle a significant challenge: seamlessly integrating and managing `IHostedService` instances in environments like **.NET MAUI** and **Blazor WebAssembly**.
 This solves a critical problem, allowing you to run background tasks, local servers, and resilient services within your client applications.

 ## 🤔 Our Philosophy: Why Lifter Exists